AlibabaCloudDocs/nas/intl.en-US/Product Introduction/Introduction.md

 ## Overview {#section_alc_yth_1hb .section}

 NAS is a distributed file system that provides shared access, scalability, high availability, and high performance.
-Dependent on POXIS-based file APIs, NAS provides several benefits, such as compatibility with operating systems, shared access, data consistency, and exclusive locks.
+Dependent on POSIX-based file APIs, NAS provides several benefits, such as compatibility with operating systems, shared access, data consistency, and exclusive locks.

 NAS provides easy-to-use and scalable file storage that can work with ECS.
 A NAS file system can provide simultaneous access to multiple ECS instances.
 The storage capacity of a file system scales up or down with the number of files.
 NAS provides a common data source for multiple instances or running applications.